ezEngine/docs-src/pages/docs/animation/skeletal-animation/animation-clip-asset.md

 >
 > In animation graph nodes animation clips are **not referenced directly** but rather through a name mapping.
 This mapping is configured in the [animation graph asset](animation-graphs/animation-graph-asset.md).

+## Importing Many Animation Clips Quickly

+In the [asset browser](../../assets/asset-browser.md) select to show `<Importable Files>` then find your source animation clip file.
+Right click on it, and from the *Import As* sub-menu select `Animation Clips (All)`.
+Finally, select an [animated mesh](animated-mesh-asset.md) as the preview model.

+After this, the editor creates a new animation clip document for each animation that it finds in the file.

 ## Asset Properties

 * `File`: The file from which to import the animation clip.